jedi4ever/bashpack/README.md

 - include DYLIBS in bashpack

-- bashpackignore syntax to be similar from gitignore & npmignore

 - multi architecture bashpacks : by including multiple nodejs binaries in the bashpack and selecting the correct one

 ## Inspired by